 The ISP program is a hybrid program where ISP students take some of their courses with just their ISP cohort and other courses with the traditional dental students.
 This has been designed specifically to fast-track courses that incoming advanced standing students will already have taken.
-Thus, the first two to three months are spent in fast-paced, intensive pre-clinical courses both didactic and simulated labs.
-ISP students begin to see their first patients during the 3rd month of school in the Periodontics Clinic and Transition Clinic.
+In particular, the first semester and part of the second semester are spent in fast-paced and intensive pre-clinical courses, both didactic and simulated labs.
+ISP students begin their first patient experience during the 3rd month of school in the Periodontics Clinic and Transition Clinic.

-The courses just for ISPs include restorative dentistry, occlusion, complete and removable prosthodontics, fixed prosthodontics, endodontics, esthetic dentistry, oral radiology, and implant dentistry.
-Additionally, students take multiple lecture courses alongside second year dental students including clinical dental pharmacology, orofacial pain, oral surgery, infection control, diagnostic radiology, pediatric dentistry, pain control and medical emergencies.
+Among the courses specifically designed and compressed for ISPs are restorative dentistry, occlusion, complete and removable prosthodontics, fixed prosthodontics, endodontic laboratory, esthetic dentistry, oral radiology.
+Additionally, students take multiple lecture courses alongside second and third year dental students including clinical dental pharmacology, implant dentistry, orofacial pain, oral surgery, infection control, diagnostic radiology, pediatric dentistry, pain control and medical emergencies.

-Beginning in the summer, ISP students will regularly see patients in the clinics, and begin performing restorative, endodontics, operative dentistry, periodontics, oral diagnosis, emergency and oral surgery procedures.
+After completing transition clinic in spring, beginning in summer, the students are assigned patients for comprehensive care typically starting with oral diagnosis and treatment planning.
+Rotations are held for oral surgery and emergency dental care.
 The time spent in the clinic is integrated with the traditional students.
-Students also participate in a case presentation seminar where they present treatment plans and patient cases to their faculty and peers.
+Students also participate in a case presentation seminar where ISP 2 students present treatment plans and patient cases to their faculty and peers.

 During the second year, students continue to practice comprehensive patient care.
-Additionally, students take multiple courses in hospital dentistry, oral pathology, clinical oncology, forensic dentistry, dental ethics, public health and orthodontics alongside second and third year dental students.
+Additionally, students take multiple courses in hospital dentistry, oral pathology, clinical oncology, public health and orthodontics some alongside second and third year dental students.

 ISP students also have some additional elective credits and research projects that they can opt to pursue.
 Students participate in these based upon their interests, as well as the amount of time they can dedicate above the required curriculum.
 They are not a part of the standard curriculum and can occur throughout their time of study, however, it is highly recommended that they not begin until after the first semester.
 These includes a global health dentistry course, Guatemala CU Smiles Program, our Advanced Clinical Training Service Program (ACTS), and research.